 Unless arrangements have been made for Before School Care (BSC), students may not be dropped off before 7:30 a.m.
 A limited number of students can be accommodated in Before School Care, which begins at 7:00 a.m.
 This service is provided on a full-time basis only; dropins cannot be accommodated.
-Reservations must be requested and cancelled in writing; forms are available in the Family Portal.
-Parents using the Before School Care must walk their child to the BSC classroom and sign the student in with the assigned staff member.
+Reservations must be requested during enrollment or by calling the school.
+Parents using Before School Care must walk their child to the BSC classroom and sign the student in with the assigned staff member.
 Before School Care reservations are paid for with the current month's tuition.